 When you do not trust your partner or vice versa, then there is a huge likelihood of things turning toxic.
 It doesn’t matter whether the insecurities have a foundation or not.
 Address the issue or break up – there is no other way out.

 That is a major red flag that could have serious repercussions if ignored.

 Yes, people do change, but if they have truly done so, they should be willing to open up about their past.

 It is important to give the other person time to reckon with their issues and come to you when they are ready.
 However, if it seems to be taking too long, it is probably best to move on.

 #10 Your gut is telling you something isn’t right

-Sometimes the biggest red flags are the most subtle.
+Sometimes the biggest red flag is the most subtle one.
 It will be a nagging feeling in the pit of your stomach that something doesn’t add up with this person.